Yifan-bio/Master-Project/Master/Quality.md

 ## Employed dataset

-To assess the quality of selected datasets, all fastq files were processed through fastqc to evaluate the quality in different criterias.
-All employed datasets presented a relatively good sequence quality (Fig. 3.1).
-However, as expected, ATAC-seq preparation has introduced several biases including a high adapter sequence rate and a high duplication rate.
-Additional datasets and bioproject assessed during the data selection process are shown in the supplementary file 1.
+The following figure shows us the quality of all fastq file that were incoporated during the study.
+WGBS and ATAC-seq has shown to suffer to the technique specific quality challenges which was accounted for during the processing of dataset.
+This bias includes high adapter sequencing rate and high duplication rate introudced by Tn5 tranposase during library extraction.